skerschb/docs-tutorials/source/includes/drivers_install.rst

          mongodb install dir.
 You should see a file called ``mongo``, which is the shell executable.

+         If you are unable to find an install of ``mongo`` in your bin directory, or if you don't have a local copy of mongo and need to install the client separately, select the appropriate environment below and follow the install directions.

          .. include:: /includes/mongo_shell_install.rst

      - id: compass
        content: |